carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

    perform badly with confronted with such structures.
 The only exception to this guidance is that a unified return block with high in-degree is fine.

+Use of allocas
+^^^^^^^^^^^^^^

+An alloca instruction can be used to represent a function scoped stack slot, but can also represent dynamic frame expansion.
+When representing function scoped variables or locations, placing alloca instructions at the beginning of the entry block should be preferred.
+In particular, place them before any call instructions.
+Call instructions might get inlined and replaced with multiple basic blocks.
+The end result is that a following alloca instruction would no longer be in the entry basic block afterward.

+The SROA (Scalar Replacement Of Aggregates) and Mem2Reg passes only attempt to eliminate alloca instructions that are in the entry basic block.
+Given SSA is the canonical form expected by much of the optimizer; if allocas can not be eliminated by Mem2Reg or SROA, the optimizer is likely to be less effective than it could be.

 Avoid loads and stores of large aggregate type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^